Skip to main content

 • LinkedIn — Professional profile link

-• Business — Associated company or organization
+• Business — Associated business record

-Organizing contacts
+Organizing other contacts

 With tags

-Tags help you filter and find contacts quickly.
+Apply tags to categorize contacts by type.
+Tags help you filter and find contacts on the list page.

 With status

-Contacts have three statuses:
+Other contacts have three statuses:

-• Active — Current professional relationship
+• Active — Current professional relationship (default)

 • Inactive — Relationship has cooled but not ended